Founder note · Updated 2 June 2026

 1) Canon (first-party) Be the source you want cited.
 Notes, research pages, case studies, and evergreen explainers with clear canonical URLs.1

 2) Trust surfaces Borrow distribution + credibility.
-Editorial posts on platforms that get crawled and cited, pointing back to the canon.
+Editorial posts on platforms that get crawled and cited, pointing back to the canon with a canonical setting or visible source link.67

 3) Profiles Lock entity facts and navigation.
 Bio, role, timeline, and stable links to canonical pages (website, research, writing, company).